truefrontier/claude-dev-workflow/README.md

 - **Request changes**: Describe what needs revision and mention bot
 - **Stop workflow**: `@claude-dev-truefrontier stop` (immediate halt and cleanup)

-**Note**: All four stages are required and must be completed in sequence.
+**Note**: All three stages are required and must be completed in sequence.
 Each stage builds on the previous one's approved output.

 ### Example Workflow

 1. **Create issue**: Describe the feature or bug
 2. **Start workflow**: Comment `@claude-dev-truefrontier`
 3. **Review specification**: Approve user stories, requirements, and acceptance criteria
-4. **Review technical plan**: Approve architecture, technology choices, and implementation strategy
-5. **Review task breakdown**: Approve the systematic task sequence (T001, T002, etc.)
+4. **Review comprehensive plan**: Approve architecture, technology choices, implementation strategy, AND task breakdown (T001, T002, etc.)
-6. **Review implementation**: Test the feature branch following the approved tasks
+5. **Review implementation**: Test the feature branch following the approved plan and tasks
-7. **Create PR**: Use the provided link to create pull request
+6. **Create PR**: Use the provided link to create pull request

 Each stage builds on the previous one's approved output, ensuring comprehensive development planning.